wetransform/hc-documentation/docs/setup-hc/edit-metadata-config/2015-02-10-theme-edit-metadata.md

 This option enables use of the term ```information``` in the ```transferOptions``` element in the WFS GetCapabilities document.
 The term ```information``` is found in the code list ```CI_OnLineFunctionCode```.
 The German Metadata conventions, v.2.1.1, Chapter 4.3.1, recommends use of the term ```information``` and users seeking to comply with GDI-DE metadata conventions receive a warning if alternate terms are used.
 In the Technical Guidance for the implementation of INSPIRE dataset and service metadata based on ISO/TS 19139:2007, Version 2.2.0, TG Recommendation 3.5: metadata/2.0/rec/sds/resource-type-url-target, an example is given in which the WFS GetCapabilities uses the value ```download```.
 The hale»connect default value is ```download```, however the default value can be overridden through use of this profile.

+This profile is included in the metadata profile entitled: "Conventions of GDI-DE (implicitly includes specific other profiles)".

 Example:

 ```